Viktoria2525/SymbolicParallelComposition/README.md

 - **Composition and Decomposition of Dolev-Yao Libraries:**

 	- Establishing theorems for composing and decomposing Dolev-Yao libraries, located in <a href="https://github.com/Viktoria2525/SymbolicParallelComposition/tree/main/src/tools/parallelcomposition/DYLib">DYLib</a>.
-No need to clone HolBA separately; we have provided a version compatible with our framework in our repository.

 - **Framework Instantiation:**

 	- Applying the framework to <a href="https://github.com/Viktoria2525/SymbolicParallelComposition/tree/main/src/theory/bir">BIR</a> (binary intermediate representation of ARMv8 and RISC-V machine code) and Sapic.